-- rS87 Such authorisation or licence (as appropriate) will entitle you to:

-- .1 to exercise a right of audience before every court in relation to all proceedings;

-- .2 to carry on:

 - .a reserved instrument activities;

 - .b probate activities;

 - .c the administration of oaths;

 - .3 to do immigration work; and

 - .4 if you have been granted a litigation extension, to conduct litigation.

-Guidance on Rules rS82 to rS85
+Guidance on Rules S82 to S85

-- gS13 Single person entities are permitted under these arrangements.
-Therefore, a BSB authorised body may (subject to any structural requirements imposed by general law for the particular type of entity) comprise just one barrister who is both the owner and manager of that entity. - gS14 These are mandatory eligibility requirements.
+- g\$13 Single person entities are permitted under these arrangements.
+Therefore, a BSB legal services body may (subject to any structural requirements imposed by general law for the particular type of entity) comprise just one barrister who is both the owner and manager of that entity. - gS14 These are mandatory eligibility requirements.
 The Bar Standards Board has a discretion to take other factors into account in deciding whether an applicant body is one which it would be appropriate for it to regulate (see Section 3.E3 and 3.E4 below).